worldofmarcus/project-portfolio-3/README.md

 * Convert to uppercase in list of lists taken (*and slightly modified*) from [Stack Overflow](https://stackoverflow.com/questions/54438770/lowercase-a-list-of-lists)

-* Inspiration taken from [Computing Learner](https://computinglearner.com/how-to-create-a-menu-for-a-python-console-application/) to create menu in a console application.
+* Inspiration taken from [Computing Learner](https://computinglearner.com/how-to-create-a-menu-for-a-python-console-application/) to create a menu in a console application.

 # Acknowledgements
 The application 'WOM Record Collection' was completed as the Portfolio Project #3 (*Python*) for the Full Stack Software Development Diploma at the [Code Institute](https://codeinstitute.net/).
 I would like to thank my mentor [Precious Ijege](https://www.linkedin.com/in/precious-ijege-908a00168/) for relevant feedback during the project.

-*Marcus Eriksson 2022-08-23.*
+*Marcus Eriksson 2022-08-25.*

 [Back to top](<#table-of-content>)